-Parents/eligible students who believe their rights under PPRA have been violated may file a complaint with:
+Parents who believe their rights under PPRA have been violated may file a complaint with:

-Student Privacy Policy Office U.S. Department of Education 400 Maryland Avenue, SW o.
+Family Educational Rights and Privacy Act Office U.S. Department of Education 400 Maryland Avenue, SW Washington, D.C.
+20202-5901 o.
 Age of Majority

-Washington, D.C.
-20202-5901